SmartChemDesign/molgraphX/README.md

 # Molgraph Explainer

-## Preparing
+## Setup

-To prepare the repository, run the following commands:
+To accommodate dependencies that are specific to either GPU or CPU, you must define the target device.
+To do this, modify the `DEVICE` variable in the `Makefile`.
+Proceed with the setup by executing these commands:

 ```bash
 make install_all
 make download_dataset
 ```

-This will create the virtual environment, install all the dependencies, and create the `Data` folder with QM9 dataset
+This process prepares the virtual environment, installs all necessary dependencies, and populates the `Data` folder with the required datasets.

-## Search for best hyperparameters

-Use the following command to repeat hyperparameters optimization search:
+## Hyperparameter Optimization

+To initiate the search for optimal hyperparameters, use:

 ```bash
 make optimize_hparams
 ```

-To modify the search space, you can adjust the parameters in the `objective` function located in the `Experiments/optimize_hparams.py` file.
+To tailor the search space, adjust the settings in the `objective` function within the `Experiments/optimize_hparams.py` script.

-Then you need to update hyperparameters in the `Experiments/train.py` file.
+Subsequently, incorporate the optimized hyperparameters into the `Experiments/train.py` script.

-## Train the model

-To train the model, run:
+## Model Training

+Execute the following to commence training:

 ```bash
 make run_training
 ```

-Metrics now can be found at `Output/trained_model/metrics.json`
+Upon completion, the performance metrics will be accessible in `Output/trained_model/metrics.json`.

-## Predict
+## Prediction

-To generate predictions on new data, you just need a trained model and a `.csv` file with `smiles` column.
+For predictions on new data, ensure you have a trained model and a `.csv` file featuring a `smiles` column.

-To generate predictions for all the molecules in QM9 dataset, run:
+To predict dipole moments for all molecules in the QM9 dataset, execute:

 ```bash
 make predictions
 ```

-## Explain
+## Explanation

+Generate explanations for model predictions with the command:

 ```bash
 venv/bin/python3 -m Experiments.demonstrations.subgraphX \
   --smiles "CCC(=O)" \
   --model-folder "Output/trained_model" \
   --output-file "Output/subgraphX_explanation.png"
 ```

+Examples demonstrating the usage of other explainers are available within the `test_explainers` function in the `Makefile`.

+## Computational Time Analysis

-To analyse computational time of different methods, 2-step approach is used:
+To assess the computational efficiency of various methods, follow this two-step procedure:

-1. Calculate times:
+1. Record the times:

 ```bash
 make comp_time
 ```

-2. Analyse the results:
+2. Evaluate the findings:

-Run the jupyter `/venv/bin/jupyter notebook`, then open `Experiments/analyse_computational_time.ipynb` and select the kernel named `molgraphx`.
+Start the Jupyter Notebook server with `/venv/bin/jupyter notebook`, navigate to `Experiments/analyse_computational_time.ipynb`, and select the `molgraphx` kernel for analysis.